Results of the Work – 4/9/18

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the ministry and for evangelism today if you had a chance God heard and blessed.
+So thanks for your prayers for the ministry and for evangelism today, though I woke up sick and got a late start God truly blessed.

 In Him,